Affordable Housing and Sustainable Communities (AHSC) Program

 The Affordable Housing and Sustainable Communities (AHSC) Program is a state funding program that supports affordable housing and sustainable transportation projects.
 AHSC funds are awarded through the California Strategic Growth Council (SGC) and administered by the California Department of Housing and Community Development (HCD).

-• Four VTA Electric Buses
+• Four VTA electric buses

-• Three Caltrain Vehicles
+• Five Caltrain vehicles

-• 45,000 feet of safe and accessible walkways
+• 50,000 feet of safe and accessible walkways

-• 25 miles of new bikeways
+• 29 miles of new bikeways

-• Over 6000 Smart Passes
+• More than 6,000 VTA Smart Passes

 The Santa Clara Valley Transportation Authority (VTA) envisions vibrant, well-connected communities where transportation, housing, jobs, and services for everyday needs are seamlessly integrated.
 Through the AHSC Program, VTA seeks to be a catalyst for transit-oriented development throughout Santa Clara County, fostering safe, accessible, and sustainable mobility options while advancing housing opportunities near transit.
 By collaborating with public and private partners, VTA aims to secure maximum AHSC funding to deliver integrated projects that reduce greenhouse gas emissions, improve connectivity, and create thriving, equitable communities.